ibm-cloud-docs/containers/kubernetes-service-cli.md

 Delete an Ingress secret from your cluster.
 If you created a secret for a certificate from {{site.data.keyword.cloudcerts_long_notm}}, only the secret in the cluster is deleted and the certificate remains in your {{site.data.keyword.cloudcerts_long_notm}} instance.
 {: shortdesc}

 The previous alias for this command, `ibmcloud ks ingress alb cert rm`, is deprecated.
+In CLI version 1.0.157 and later, the `ibmcloud ks ingress alb cert` category is deprecated, and these commands are now listed in the `ibmcloud ks ingress secret` subcategory.
+For more information, see the [CLI changelog](/docs/containers?topic=containers-cs_cli_changelog#10).
 {: note}

 ```